About

 Certificate in Biological Systems Modeling

-Data Infrastructure, Distributed Ledger Systems, Verification Architectures, Reusable Data Assets, LLM Interfaces
+Research focus: Data Infrastructure, Distributed Ledger Systems, Verification Architectures, Reusable Data Assets, LLM Interfaces

 Texas Tech University